cynthialmy/cynthialmy.github.io/_posts/2025-12-02-llm-prompt.md

 * What ambiguity will show up 10,000 times a day?
 * What context will humans over-trust?

-Then I encode those risks **into the context itself**—not as warnings, but as structural defaults.
+Then I encode those risks **into the context itself** as structural defaults.

 ### Example: uncertainty-aware decision prompt